Evolution in Four Dimensions, revised edition

 Illustrated by Anna Zeligowski

-They describe 4 “dimensions” in heredity—4 inheritance systems that play a role in evolution which, they argue, can all provide variations on which natural selection can act:
+In this revised edition the widely read Evolution in Four Dimensions, Eva Jablonka and Marion Lamb propose that there are four “dimensions” in heredity.
+These four inheritance systems play a role in evolution which, they argue, can all provide variations upon which natural selection can act:

 Eva Jablonka is Professor at Tel-Aviv University.
 She is the coauthor of Evolution in Four Dimensions: Genetic, Epigenetic, Behavioral, and Symbolic Variation in the History of Life and the coeditor of Transformations of Lamarckism: From Subtle Fluids to Molecular Biology, both published by the MIT Press.